clarifydata/amazon-ecs-task-definition-set-container-property/README.md

-## Amazon ECS "Render Task Definition" Action for GitHub Actions
+## Amazon ECS "Set Container Property in Task Definition" Action for GitHub Actions

 Updates a given property of a container identified by its name in an Amazon ECS task definition JSON file, creating a new task definition file.